What Is Pollo Guisado?

 Pollo guisado is a traditional Puerto Rican chicken stew.
 Most Latin American countries have a version of this dish.
 The base for the Puerto Rican version is sofrito.
 It is made with potatoes and olives, and it is typically served over white rice.

-- 2 to 3 lbs chicken, chopped into pieces
+- 2 to 3 pounds chicken, chopped into pieces

 - 1/2 cup sofrito